Aaron Jay Kernis: Prizes, awards, and commissions

 Aaron Jay Kernis has been honored by ASCAP, BMI, the National Endowment for the Arts, the Guggenheim Foundation, and the New York Foundation of Arts.
 In 1984, he won the Rome Prize that enabled him to study in Europe.
 Kernis received an exclusive five-year recording contract with Argo Records in 1996.
 In 1998, he won the annual Pulitzer Prize for Music, which recognized his String Quartet No. 2 (musica instrumentalis).
 Then, in 2002, he won the prestigious University of Louisville Grawemeyer Award for Music Composition for Colored Field.
 Kernis was also commissioned by Disney for his choral symphony Garden of Light for their millennium celebration.
 He also was awarded the 2012 Nemmers Prize in Music Composition, which allowed him to spend 2013–15 in residence at Northwestern University, and in 2014, he was named composer-in-residence for the 2014–2015 year at Mannes College.

 Kernis has received commissions from leading ensembles and soloists around the world.
 His works have been premiered by the New York Philharmonic, Philadelphia Orchestra, Baltimore Symphony, San Francisco Symphony, Renée Fleming, and Joshua Bell, among others.
 He spent two years as composer-in-residence with Astral Artists in Philadelphia.
 Kernis also wrote Color Wheel in 2001 for the opening of the Philadelphia Orchestra's Kimmel Center.

 In 2013, Kernis was inducted in to the American Classical Music Hall of Fame, and he was awarded the A. I. duPont Composers Award from the Delaware Symphony.
 A member of the American Academy of Arts and Letters, he also was awarded the Stoeger Prize from the Chamber Music Society of Lincoln Center, the Joseph H. Bearns Prize, and a New York Foundation for the Arts Award.

 In 2019 a Violin Concerto, composed by Kernis, won Grammy Awards for contemporary classical composition and classical instrumental solo.

 Discography

 More than 45 of Kernis's compositions have been recorded by major ensembles and soloists.
 The City of Birmingham Symphony Orchestra received a Grammy nomination for its recording of various Kernis works.
 Joshua Bell also received a Grammy nomination for his recording of the work Air for violin.
 A full discography can be found here.

+Personal life

+Kernis lives in New York City with his wife, potter Tracie Hervy, and has two children from his previous marriage.